Antwerp, Victoria

 Antwerp is a locality in Victoria, Australia on the Dimboola – Rainbow Road, in the Shire of Hindmarsh, 14 km north of Dimboola and 356 km north-west of Melbourne.
-The Wimmera River passes 500 m west of the locality.
-The population at the was 63.
+The Wimmera River runs 500 m west of the locality.
+The population at the was 53.

 History

+The original inhabitants of the Antwerp area were the Wergaia people, also known as the Maligundidj, who have been living there for at least 20–30,000 years.
+They were divided into 20 clans each with their particular territory.
+They were a matrilineal society and intermarriage often occurred with the adjacent Jardwadjali and Dja Dja Wurrung clans.

-The area was first settled by Europeans in 1846, when George Shaw and Horatio Ellerman applied for 130000 acre for sheep grazing.
+The first Europeans to occupy the area were George Shaw and Horatio Ellerman.
+In 1846, they applied for 130000 acre for sheep grazing.
 Ellerman named the area after his birthplace, the Belgian city of Antwerp.
-In 1858 two Moravian missionaries, Reverend Friedrich Hagenauer and Reverend Spieseke, arrived in the area.
-By 1859 they had built a church, and in 1860 they baptised an Aboriginal for the first time.
+In 1858, two Moravian missionaries, Reverend Friedrich Hagenauer and Reverend Spieseke, arrived in the area.
+By 1859, they had built a church and, in 1860, they baptised an Aboriginal for the first time.

 During the 1880s, the Eucalyptus Mallee Oil Company began operations in the township, distilling eucalyptus oil, which was sold under the brand name EMU.
-The eucalyptus oil business was responsible for the influx of people into the district.
+The eucalyptus oil business was responsible for an influx of people into the district.

 Antwerp State School No. 3104 (originally named Antwerp South State School) opened circa 1891, with tenders called to relocate a building from Koonik Koonik in 1901 and additions in 1905.
 The building was condemned by the Shire of Dimboola in 1909 on health grounds due to overcrowding.
 The school was rebuilt, and continued operating until it was closed at the end of 1981 due to falling enrolments.
 The school buildings were removed from the site after closure.

-The first "Antwerp" Post Office opened on 25 November 1891, but was renamed Antwerp North in March 1892 and then Tarranyurk in May 1895, which mirrored its location along the railway line.
-The new Antwerp Post Office opened at Antwerp township in March 1892 and closed in January 1990.
+The first "Antwerp" post office opened on 25 November 1891.
+It was renamed Antwerp North in March 1892, and then Tarranyurk in May 1895, which corresponded to its location on the newly opened Dimboola to Jeparit railway.
+A new Antwerp post office opened in the Antwerp township itself in March 1892 and closed in January 1990.

-Antwerp railway station and sidings on the Dimboola to Jeparit railway line opened in June 1894.
-Passengers were carried on mixed goods/passenger trains pre-war (six days per week in 1928).
-The railway line was converted from broad to standard gauge in 1995.
+Antwerp railway station and sidings on the Dimboola to Jeparit railway opened in June 1894.
+Before World War II, passengers were carried on mixed goods/passenger trains, which ran six days a week in 1928.
+The line was converted from broad to standard gauge in 1995.

 The concrete "Geelong" silos for bulk grain handling and storage were built for the Grain Elevators Board of Victoria and opened for the 1939/40 harvest.
-The steel "ASCOM" silos were built in the late 1950s and the grain bunker area was constructed in the early 1980s.
+Steel "ASCOM" silos were built in the late 1950s and a grain bunker area was constructed in the early 1980s.